chadsmith12/pure-javascript-examples/README.md

 * es6-classes - Provides examples of creating objects using classes in ES6.
 * es6-inheritance - Provides examples of inheriting/extending from classes in ES6.
 * xhr-objects-text - Provides example of working with a pure XHR Object in JavaScript (without the fetch API yet) to load in a text file.
+* ajax-json - Provides example of working with JSON data from an XHR Object.
+Including a single JSON Object, and an array of JSON objects.